Netflix in Canada is a godsend for streaming enthusiasts, with thousands of TV shows and movie titles available.

 1. The Expensive Solution – ExpressVPN

-But ExpressVPN stands strong, providing access to American Netflix for people living in Canada and watch US exclusive content from the comfort of their homes.
+But ExpressVPN stands strong, providing access to US content for people living in Canada and watch all the shows/movies you want from the comfort of your home.

 Streaming Parks and Recreation (in Canada) with ExpressVPN